-The Hollywood Community Plan promotes community health and sustainable transportation by envisioning a network of safe, multi-modal linkages that connect neighborhoods to nearby recreational and activity areas.
-In particular, the Community Plan supports the enhancement of underutilized existing roadway, parkway, greenway and utility corridor opportunities in order to expand mobility options.
+The Hollywood Community Plan promotes community health and sustainable mobility by envisioning a network of safe, multi-modal linkages that connect neighborhoods to nearby recreational and activity areas.
+In particular, the Community Plan supports the enhancement of underutilized existing roadways, parkways, greenways and utility corridors in order to expand mobility options.
 The Plan bolsters the creation of new paths, routes and lanes that facilitate better movement of pedestrians, bicyclists and motorists throughout the Community Plan Area.
-The Plan also identifies streetscape plans and alley protections as a means to cultivate a more walkable and livable pedestrian experience (refer to Figures 4-1 and 4-2).
-General policies that support land uses which promote pedestrian oriented access will be addressed in the Public Realm and Mobility chapters.
+The Plan also identifies future streetscape plans and alley protections as a means to cultivate a more walkable and livable pedestrian experience.